chipsalliance/verible/README.md

 The style linter is an analysis tool that identifies constructs or patterns deemed undesirable according to a style guide.
 The main goal is to relieve humans the burden of reviewing code for style compliance.
 Many lint rules use syntax tree pattern matching to find style violations.
+The tool provides generating a [built-in lint documentation][lint-rule-list] with details to each rule.

 The linter tool is available as `//verilog/tools/lint:verilog_lint`.